nhat-le/switching-simulations/doc/README.md

 opts.kernelsize = 3
 ```

+Important notes:
+* The notebook will call the opts config stored in the folder `decodeFigs/opts`
-Results are saved in the `PaperFigures/decodeFigs` folder.
-There are option files with the form like `opts_prob0.0-2021-09-25 16.05.mat` which store the parameters of the segmentation, as well as .pdf figures that show the behavioral regime segmentation (Fig. 3 in the paper), the MDS space (points in the PC space, fig. 4 in the paper)
+There are option files with the form like `opts_prob0.0-2021-09-25 16.05.mat` which store the parameters of the segmentation, as well as .pdf figures that show the behavioral regime segmentation (this is *not* the final version seen in Fig. 3 in the paper), the MDS space (points in the PC space, fig. 4 in the paper)

+* Figures are saved in the `PaperFigures/figs/watershedFigs/{expdate}` folder. opts configurations are saved in the `processed_data/svm/configs/{expdate}` folder.

+* To visualize the segmentation for all probabilities (final version seen in Fig. 3 of the paper figure), run `PaperFigures/code/characterization/watershed_post_segmentation_plots.m`.
+This will also produce the segmented spaces that are used in the final figure versions.

+* The script also plots the average feature characterization (official figure) + performs the decoding analysis on the short data.
+It calls the helper function `do_decoding`, works on the saved data from `switching_world_classifier.ipynb` (see below), and then save the decoding models to `processed_data/svm/models`

-### 2. For running the decoding analysis
+### For running the decoding analysis which requires simulation on the short data (20-block)
-Run `switching_world_classifier.ipynb` notebook
+Run `switching_world_classifier.ipynb` notebook to run this simulation
 This notebook calls the functions in `decoding.py`.
 Remember to change the value of `rlow` to the right probability of reward (for e.g. `rlow = 0.1` corresponds to a 90-10 world)

 Important notes:
 * The notebook will call the opts config stored in the folder `decodeFigs/opts`

-* Note that there is a mild filtering taking place in `PaperFigures/code/load_data.m` where offset values below -20 are clipped
+* Note that there is a mild filtering taking place in `PaperFigures/code/load_data.m` where offset values below -20 are clipped (disabled this feature on 12.11.2021)

 Results will be saved in files with the form `svmresults_from_pickle_092221_prob0.00.mat`, etc.

+### For decoding analysis
+Run `PaperFigures/code/decoding/decoding_after_watershed.m`

+* Need to change the `opts.svmdir` and `opts.svm_version` to the file with the correct date.
+This is the file where the processed data (Python simulations) are stored (usually in the `processed_data/svm` folder)

+* Decoding results and models saved in `processed_data/model` folder

+### Schematic of model-free and inf-based agents (Fig. 2 with blue circles and red crosses)

+Run `PaperFigures/code/schematic/ibmodels_comparison_figure.m` or `qmodelscomparison_figure.m`

+For schematic of the switching dynamics (Fig. 1), run `PaperFigures/code/schematic/qlearning_matching_infbased_schematic.m`
+The data for the schematics are located in `processed_data/simdata/schematic`